Battle of the Windmill: Background

+Battle

 Attempted seizure of Prescott

 Early in the morning of November 12, a force of about 250 men attempted to land in Prescott.
 However, the British had infiltrated the Hunter organization, and had advance warning of the attack.
 With the element of surprise gone, and with the town militia ready to repel a landing, the Hunter forces abandoned the landing.
 Their vessels ran aground on a mud flat where the Oswegatchie River flows into the St. Lawrence off Ogdensburg.

 Later in the morning, Bill Johnston, Admiral of the Hunter navy, arrived and freed the stranded vessels, which then ran downriver to Windmill Point, a promontory located approximately two miles east of Prescott.
 Here, most of the Hunter forces landed to occupy the hamlet of Newport and its most prominent feature, a large, stone windmill building that enjoyed a panoramic view of the St. Lawrence River as far west as Brockville and eastwards over the Gallop Rapids.
 The commanders of the Hunters appointed a Swedish immigrant with some military experience, Nils von Schoultz, to command the Hunter forces while the Hunter leadership withdrew to Ogdensburg to collect reinforcements and supplies.

 First assault

 The windmill was built of thick stone and stood 60 ft high on top of a 30 ft bluff.
 Although the attackers had not planned to use the structure, it provided an ideal fortified position.
 Its height prevented the British forces from approaching unobserved, and its thick stone walls were impervious to small arms and to small field and naval artillery.
 Early on the morning of 13 November, a force under the command of the militia officers Colonel Plomer Young, Colonel Richard Fraser, Colonel John Crysler, Captain George Greenfield Macdonell, and Colonel Ogle Gowan and comprising a handful of British infantry from the 83rd Regiment and approximately 600 Canadian militiamen, including the Grenville Militia, Dundas Militia, and Glengarry Militia, invested the Hunter position around Newport and attacked.
 The attack failed, leaving 13 regulars and militiamen killed and 70 wounded.
 The Dundas County Militia lost 3 men killed and 7 men wounded.
 The Hunters suffered about 18 killed and some wounded.

 The next several days were a standoff.
 As time passed, von Schoultz's position became desperate.
-Promised reinforcements and supplies never arrived as the United States Navy aided the Royal Navy in blocking egress from Ogdensburg.
+Promised reinforcements and supplies never arrived, as the United States Navy aided the Royal Navy in blocking egress from Ogdensburg.
 Law enforcement and military officials in Ogdensburg secured available vessels, and most of the prominent Hunter leaders fled from town to avoid arrest.

 Second assault

 Heavy artillery from Kingston, as well as sizeable detachments of British Army regulars, Canadian militia and U.S. Army regulars, tried to strengthen the Canadian forces.
-An artillery bombardment of the windmill was conducted on November 16th as they had been reinforced by four companies of the 83rd Regiment, Commanded by Henry Dundas.
-Royal Navy gunboats and steamers, and ships of the U.S. navy blocked the Hunters from escaping, and Hunter casualties mounted, so von Schoultz unconditionally surrendered.
+An artillery bombardment of the windmill was conducted on November 16 as they had been reinforced by four companies of the 83rd Regiment, Commanded by Henry Dundas.
+Royal Navy gunboats and steamers, and ships of the U.S. Navy blocked the Hunters from escaping, and Hunter casualties mounted, which made von Schoultz unconditionally surrender.